About the Curriculum

 Currently in its Tenth Edition, the curriculum includes two complementary syllabi:

 - A Housestaff Guide composed of topical cases, questions, and bibliography of key references;

 - A Faculty Guide, which also includes suggested teaching points and answers to the questions.

 At our institution, the curriculum is used in our internal medicine and medicine/pediatrics residencies.
 Each semester, housestaff receive a six-month syllabus covering 24 cases with related questions, and one or more high quality, peer-reviewed articles.
 Over three years of training, housestaff will be exposed to a compendium of 144 different topics as part of the rotating syllabus of six volumes, one per semester.
 The cornerstones of this curriculum are the realistic, challenging cases and related questions prepared by Yale faculty, which emphasize practical aspects of diagnosis or management.
 These exercises prompt not only information recall, but also higher order cognitive skills, such as solving problems, evaluating new information, and making judgments.
 Topics range from "bread and butter" internal medicine - such as chronic management of diabetes, hypertension, and prevention - to subspecialty areas, such as orthopedics, rheumatology, and dermatology.
 Each semester includes chapters relevant to current practice, such as coding, ethics and professionalism, or economic aspects of medicine.
 Each volume also includes recent therapeutic advances and, if relevant, areas of new controversy.

-This curriculum is actively updated every six months when a new volume is released.
+This curriculum is actively updated every six months (in late June and late December) when a new volume is released.
 We welcome all suggestions, questions, and corrections.